arnb-smnta/YardStick/README.md

 - **Image Generation:** Users can generate unique images by entering descriptive text prompts.
 - **Image Variations:** Users can create variations of existing images based on a provided image input.
-- **Image Inpainting:** Users can modify specific areas of an image according to new instructions (if available).
+- **Image Inpainting:** Users can modify specific areas of an image according to new instructions .

 ## High-Level Architecture Design